National surges, Labour plummets in new political poll

 - Latest political poll: Large drop for Act sees bump ...

-Recent polls have placed National slightly above Labour, the last one in April by Taxpayers' Union-Curia put the Opposition one point ahead.
+Recent polls have also placed National slightly above Labour, the last one in April by Taxpayers' Union-Curia putting the Opposition one point ahead.

 This followed a 1News-Kantar poll in March that had National on 39 per cent and Labour 37 per cent.
 It was the first time National has been ahead of Labour since February 2020, a month before the Covid 19 pandemic tore through the world and New Zealand was plunged into lockdown.